 After being relaxed from a great bodywork session, you may find yourself feeling a bit like you’re floating in space.
-There are a few things you can do to keep that body ‘afloat’ for a little while longer after your session while increasing the benefits of bodywork.
+There are a few things you can do to keep that body ‘afloat’ after your session while increasing the benefits of bodywork.

 Don’t feel you need to put your workout routine on a complete pause after a massage.
 Light exercise is ideal (especially after deep tissue work).
 Walking, stretching and light swimming are great activities to do after a massage.
 But do allow your body some time to recover and regulate before engaging in vigorous exercise.